alexabruck/staticfuse/README.md

 `headerBg: "#bada55"`

-You can also use predefined color values, such as...

-`buttonBg: theme.colors.blue['500]`

-or

-`buttonText: theme.colors.orange['300']`

-You can see those colors and more options [here](https://chakra-ui.com/theme).
+For more options, please see [here](https://chakra-ui.com/theme)

 ### Publisher Menu

-There are two ways to configure the menu.
+There are two ways to configure the publisher.

 #### _1) publisherMenuConfig option (array config)_